-In addition, while interest rates have been historically low in recent years in the United States and abroad, recent decisions by the Federal Reserve to adjust the target Fed funds rate, among other factors, could cause markets to experience continuing high volatility.
+In addition, recent decisions by the Federal Reserve to adjust the target Fed funds rate, among other factors, could cause markets to experience continuing high volatility.
 A significant increase in interest rates may cause a decline in the market for equity securities.
-Also, regulators have expressed concern that rate increases may contribute to price volatility.
-(See also the discussion of the

-U.S. response to the coronavirus (COVID-19) pandemic, among other factors, under "Additional Risk Factors - Uncertain Economic, Social and Political Environment.")
+(See also the discussion of the U.S. response to the coronavirus (COVID-19) pandemic, among other factors, under "Additional Risk Factors - Uncertain Economic, Social and Political Environment.")